codingburgas/2122-10-biology-das-Kuddlemuddle/README.md

 ---
 ## About 💻 <a name = "about"></a>
-Explaining a variety of Biology-related concepts in an easily-accessible way with graphics and quzzes.
+Explaining a variety of Biology-related concepts in an easily-accessible way with graphics and quizzes.

 ## Demo of our project 🎥 <a name = "demo"></a>
 <img src = "" alt = "demo img 1">